FloFlorio/Projeto-simple-pass/Diagrama de Sequencias/atualizar.md

 actor Usuario as U #lightblue
-participant Aplicativo as A #lightgreen participant Sistema as SI #lightyellow participant API as API #lightgrey
+participant Aplicativo as A #lightgreen participant Servidor as SI #lightyellow participant API as API #lightgrey

 U -> A: visualizarStatusLinhas()